bsa7/SimpleMLPipeline/README.md

   - CD - continious deployment;
   - CT - continious training;

+## Application settings
+The application has several environments.
+For development, this environment is called development.
+For testing - test.
+For a working server, this environment is called production.
+All development environment settings are described in the ./.env file.
+You would to copy file ./.env.example to ./.env for first time in your local development environment and customize settings.

 ## Continious Integration

 There are several types of checks that should be run before submitting code to make sure everything is fine.